Dollar lulled by holiday trade, Aussie jobs in focus

 "A speech by New York Fed President Dudley on the U.S. economic outlook to the Economic Club of New York may provide more fodder," analysts at BNP Paribas wrote in a note to clients.

-"The USD could be vulnerable if Dudley were to emphasize that USD strength might be a factor restraining tightening over the course of 2016."
+"The USD could be vulnerable if Dudley were to emphasise that USD strength might be a factor restraining tightening over the course of 2016."

-The standout performer was sterling, which climbed as far as $1.5220 GBP=D4, pulling further away from six-month lows of $1.5027 set on Friday.
+The standout performer was sterling, which climbed as far as $1.5220, pulling further away from six-month lows of $1.5027 set on Friday.

 Data showing UK wages growing at a slower-than-expected pace in the third quarter was offset by a fall in the jobless rate to its lowest since early 2008.

-Australia's labor force data due at 0030 GMT is up next.
+Australia's labour force data due at 0030 GMT is up next.
 Economists surveyed by Reuters expect a moderate gain of 15,000 jobs and a steady unemployment rate of 6.2 percent.

 The Australian dollar has been fairly steady in the past 24 hours, having found a floor at a one-month low of $0.7016.
 It last stood at $0.7064.